wladyjvr/WhatsAllApp/README.md

 ## FAQ
+* __How about rate limiting?__

+   There is some kind of rate limiting in place but what exactly the limits are and their penalties for exceeding them, I don't know yet.
+Sometimes I get a '427 Too many requests' but a few minutes later I can continue using the API calls.

 * __Why is this extension not available in the Chrome Web Store?__

    Because it's a PoC and because I'll have to pay $5.
 Since I'm Dutch I don't want to pay unless I have absolutely no other choice.
 So there you go :)